zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Livy says, “Is there anything else?”
 Nicholas respo nds, “You mean you’re done looking at over 3,000 years of historical exhibits?
 This is one of the best

 museums in the world.
 I could spend all weekend her e.”
 Livy says, “That’s because you’re a history buff.”
-A “buff” (buff) is a fan of some hobby or some topic, someone who really enjoys a certain topic an d learning all about it.
+A “buff” (buff) is a fan of some hobby or some topic, someone who really enjoys a certain topican d learning all about it.
 Livy describes Nicholas as a “history buff” – someone wh o is interested and likes to learn about history.

 Then Livy says, “Hey, that room is about the Inform ation Age.
 Do you think I can check my email in there?”
 The “Information Age” is a term that would describe our current period of history, when there has been a rapid growth and change in the economy based on computers and easy access to i nformation.
 We live, in other words, in the Information Age.
 Livy, however,  interprets this to mean a place where she can check her email on a computer, something that is probably not possible in the museum’s exhibit on the informa tion age.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]